nkinnan/esphome-pace-bms/README.md

 or
 ```~20xx46xxxxxxxxxx\r```

 The values may be slightly different.
 The x's will be hexidecimal numbers (in fact, all values are ASCII text hexidecimal).
 The \r may or may not be visible, it might just show up as a line return in whatever software you're using to snoop on the COM port.
 If it looks nothing like that at all, sorry, you're out of luck.
-If some of the requests look like that and other's don't, that's fine, continue on as long as at least some of them do.
+If some of the requests look like that and other's don't, that's fine.
+Continue on as long as at least some of them do.

 Step 2: Understanding what we need
 -